BOYLES STOPS 37 SHOTS AS EAGLES TOP FRIARS, 3-1

-Junior netminder Corinne Boyles made 37 saves for the Eagles
+Junior goaltender Corinne Boyles makes 37 saves for Eagles

 PROVIDENCE, R.I. - The Providence College women's ice hockey team fell to visiting Boston College, 3-1, Friday at Schneider Arena.

 Providence made the initial breakthrough in the opening period.
 Just 2:46 in, senior winger Laura Veharanta (La Verne, Calif.) brought the puck into the offensive zone and roofed a wrist shot from the right circle for her second of the season.